iKenndac/new-blog/content/posts/2015-08-16-garmin-virb-xe-review.md

 A much less minor niggle is the cable connecting mechanism.
 The cable snaps on using a very rugged connector (which is great), but when I pick the camera up it disconnects as if I'd unplugged it.
 I can repeat this with 100% repeatability with my camera and cable, which is quite worrying.
 Randomly disconnecting is a great way to corrupt the filesystem.
 Sure, I can work around that by taking the SD card out and using a card reader, but what happens if my dog bumps my desk during a firmware update?

-Hopefully, this is just a niggle with my particular camera.
-I'll contact Garmin about it and update this review with their reply.
+<del>Hopefully, this is just a niggle with my particular camera.
+I'll contact Garmin about it and update this review with their reply.</del>

+**Update January 2016:** The weird menu button isn't unique to my camera.
+There are theories on the Garmin forums that it's actually a half-full button like the shutter button on a camera, and there's nothing yet assigned to a half press.
+Garmin's response was that the camera was acting as normal.
+I haven't actually used the cable again since this review, and I haven't pursued it further.

 ### Recording a Car Video